torproject/newsletter/README.md

 # Newsletter

-Our newsletter is a means of gathering important bits of updates and opportunities from across the organization and community.

-The newsletter is scheduled on a monthly basis.

-The newsletter is published [here](https://newsletter.torproject.org/), but a lot of readers prefer to get an email when a new edition is being published.
+Our newsletter is a means of gathering important bits of updates and opportunities from across the organization and community.The newsletter is scheduled on a monthly basis and is published [here](https://newsletter.torproject.org/), but a lot of readers prefer to get an email when a new edition is being published.

 You can simply subscribe to the newsletter by providing your email and completing the verification on the [newsletter page](https://newsletter.torproject.org/).